 Stroll around Downtown, home to a range of local restaurants, and get some fresh air (and your steps in) at Discovery Green, Market Square Park, and Sam Houston Park.
 Tour the Toyota Center, home to the NBA’s Houston Rockets, or see the MLB Houston Astros’ home at Minute Maid Park.
 In Museum Park, south of Downtown, you can visit the Houston Museum of Natural Science, the Museum of Fine Arts, and the Instagram-worthy Rothko Chapel.

 Leave plenty of time to make it back to the airport, especially if traffic is at its rush-hour worst.

-Hop online for a brief spell or a longer binge thanks to free airport WiFi.
+Hop online for a brief spell or a more extended binge, thanks to free airport WiFi.

 Spend your layover catching up on sleep, though your experience depends on your terminal.
 Travellers most often recommend Terminals C and D for private sleep corners.
 Throughout the airport, most seats include armrests, and the seating often isn’t sufficient for the number of travellers.
-An extra layer or a mat make floor sleeping slightly more comfortable.
+An extra layer or a mat makes floor sleeping slightly more comfortable.
 Wherever you rest, earplugs or headphones and an extra layer will help you cope with cold temps and non-stop noise.
 Prefer spending cash for a hotel?
-There’s an airport hotel connected to al terminals via TerminaLink, plus several hotels within a quick 6-minute shuttle ride.
+The Houston Airport Marriott is connected to all terminals via TerminaLink, plus several hotels within a quick 6-minute shuttle ride.
 Our Houston Intercontinental Airport Guide has the details.

 These are just a few things to do on a layover at Houston Airport.
 Visit our Houston Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.